-On more than a few occasions, we’ve been called in to fix a website that just isn’t doing it.
+We’re often called in to fix websites that just aren’t doing it.
 Sometimes the client simply hasn’t been happy with the service and responsiveness of the current website designer.
 Other times, the site isn’t delivering what the client expected.
 Occasionally, we feel a bit like Mike Holmes coming to the rescue after a fly-by-night or inexperienced contractor has messed things up.

 There are lots of reasons to renovate your website.
 Just as you need to keep your place of business in good repair and ready to welcome customers, your website needs to look good, provide the tools and information your customers want, and deliver the results you desire.